cldossantos/pacu/README.md

-**pacu: Precision Agriculture Computational Utilities**
+# pacu: Precision Agriculture Computational Utilities

 The *pacu* package allows for processing, visualization, and analysis of yield monitor data.
 Additionally, this package also allows for retrieval, processing, and visualization of weather and satellite data.

-**Installation**
+## Installation

 pacu is not yet available on CRAN.
 To install pacu from github you can try:

-> library(devtools)\
 > devtools::install_github("cldossantos/pacu")\
 > library(pacu)

-**Pakcage requiementes:**
+The vignettes are not automatically built when the package is installed from github.
+To get started with pacu, you can build the vignettes and check the examples we provide.

+> devtools::install_github("cldossantos/pacu", build_vignettes = TRUE)\
+> browseVignettes(package = 'pacu')

+## Pakcage requirements:

 Imported packages: stars, XML, gstat, units, sf, apsimx, tmap, httr, jsonlite

 Suggested packages: spData, knitr, mgcv, concaveman, rmarkdown, ggplot2, patchwork, nasapower, testthat